usafa-astro-201/2024-spring/30 numerical integration/README.md

 $$
 See the powerpoint slides for more details on this function.
 It is recommended that you cut and paste the code from the slides for accel.m (but finish the documentation).

 You must run `wgs84data` before running this simulation (If you don’t, it will give a plot of a straight line.)
+Do this by running the script `run_first.m`.

 The model should produce the following plot.
 ![img](sources/clip_image002.jpg)